Small Trees For Small Yards (With Pictures) — Identification Guide

 Lawson Cypress ‘Minima Aurea’ (Chamaecyparis lawsoniana ‘Minima Aurea’)

-Suppose you are looking for bright evergreen foliage for a small backyard.
+Suppose you are searching for vibrant evergreen foliage for a small backyard.
 In that case, the Lawson cypress cultivar ‘Minima Aurea’ is an ideal choice.
-This dwarf conifer has a dense, pyramidal shape and soft, bright golden-yellow feathery sprays.
-Lawson cypress dwarf conifers can help to decorate a sunny border or container garden, or you can grow them as a specimen plant.
+This dwarf conifer boasts a dense, pyramidal shape and soft, bright golden-yellow feathery sprays.
+Lawson cypress dwarf conifers can enhance a sunny border or container garden, or you can cultivate them as a specimen plant.

 Lawson cypress ‘Minima Aurea’ is a slow-grower and grows 1 to 5 ft.
 (0.3 – 1.5 m) tall and only 2 ft.
 (0.6 m) wide.
 The small landscaping evergreen tree thrives in USDA zones 5 to 8.